 This the first in a series of musings that reflects on poetry and ritual and the power of both to regenerate the human spirit in dark times.

-In age when the US president misuses language, when speech acts mix with hate acts, when propaganda curtails the transformative power of metaphor, stories of Robert Desnos’ poetic acts in the grimmest of circumstances reminds me that poetry has the power to enchant, transform and at its best – save us.
+In age when politicians misuse language, when speech acts mix with hate acts, when propaganda curtails the transformative power of metaphor, stories of Robert Desnos’ poetic acts in the grimmest of circumstances reminds me that poetry has the power to enchant, transform and at its best – save us.

 Who Was Robert Desnos?